A Ritual of Joyful, Thankful Resistance

 And what is a New America?
 From the bottom up:

 Neighborhood solar-energy coops.
 Public gatherings of Christians, Muslims, Jews, Buddhists -- Black, Hispanic, Native, Asian, Euro -- to pray, sing, meditate, and vigil together.
 Sanctuaries for refugees.
 Schools, colleges, and universities that celebrate Black songs, Black poetry, Black wisdom, Black visionaries.
-Release from prison of all nonviolent drug offenders, and active groups working for the full rehabilitation of "returned citizens."
+Release from prison of nonviolent drug offenders, and active groups working for the full rehabilitation of "returned citizens."
 The Dreamers.
+Hundreds of Jews going to jail explicitly on a Jewish holy fast day, Tisha B'Av, to defend refugees and immigrants from White house cruelty.
 Sanctuary cities.
-Cities and states that enforce a $15 minimum wage, with automatic cost-of-living increases. #MeToo as women take on an engrained rape culture that has its hero in the White House, and as hundreds of women run for public office for the first time – and win.
+Indigenous communities defending ther sacred lands and teaching the rest of us about nurturing the sacred Earth -- and at last, being listened to, after centuries of being ignored.
+High-school kids defiantly sitting-in at the office of the Speaker, demanding an Earth that will not kill them.
+Cities and states that enforce a $15 minimum wage, with automatic cost-of-living increases. #MeToo as women take on an ingrained rape culture that has its hero in the White House, and as hundreds of women run for public office for the first time – and win.
 “Fusion politics” and a national campaign for moral renewal by the Poor People’s Campaign.
 Boycotts of global corporations that escape US taxes by pretending to "move" overseas.
 Demands for Medicare for All.
 Massive civil disobedience in the very halls of Congress to demand public financing of election campaigns.

 So the Arlo Guthrie story speaks today in a stronger voice than it has for decades.